Christopher Chaplin (cricketer)

-Christopher Robert McNairn Chaplin (born 13 December 1938) is a former English cricketer.
+Christopher Robert McNairn Chaplin (13 December 1938 – 27 February 2025) was an English cricketer.
 Chaplin was a right-handed batsman who bowled right-arm off break.
 He was born in Calcutta, Bengal in the British Raj.

 Chaplin made his Minor Counties Championship debut for Cornwall in 1966 against Devon.
-From 1966 to 1978, he represented the county in 51 Minor Counties Championship matches, the last of which came against the Somerset Second XI.
+From 1966 to 1978, he represented the county in 73 Minor Counties Championship matches, the last of which came against the Somerset Second XI.

 Chaplin also represented Cornwall in 3 List A matches.
 These against Glamorgan in the 1970 Gillette Cup, Oxfordshire in the 1975 Gillette Cup and Lancashire in the 1977 Gillette Cup.
 In his 3 List A matches, he scored 45 runs at a batting average of 15.00, with a high score of 22.

+Chaplin died on 27 February 2025, at the age of 86.